Congratulations to Christopher Litwin on his first, first-authored paper, published in Nature Communications!

 The paper, titled “Microglia-specific regulation of lipid metabolism in Alzheimer’s disease revealed by microglial depletion in 5xFAD mice,” explores how microglia, the brain’s immune cells, regulate lipid metabolism and contribute to Alzheimer’s disease progression.
 By studying microglial depletion in a mouse model of Alzheimer’s, the research provides new insights into how these cells influence disease […]

-Congratulations to Blake Rasmussen, PhD, and his lab on their publication in Physiological Reports!
+Congratulations to Shangang Zhao, PhD, and lab on their publication in Aging Cell!